ribasushi/spade/README.md

 ### SP Dealmaking

 * After the above steps are completed an SP is ready to participate in an all-you-can-seal 🦭 buffet, by iterating over the following [API] calls.
 Note that you are not confined to using `curl`, which is simply used for simplicity of the examples.
-You can and are encouraged to develop your own small program autonomously consuming the EGD [API].
+You can and are encouraged to develop your own small program autonomously consuming the ♠️ [API].

   1. Use `/sp/eligible_pieces` to examine the lists of `PieceCID`s and potential data-sources which your SP is eligible to seal.
 Note that you can skip this step if you are working with a tenant directly: just move to 2) if you already have a list of `PieceCID`s.